 Schedule an Appointment for a Root Canal at Collins Dentistry & Aesthetics Today

-If you think that you need a root canal and you live in the Spokane Valley area, contact Collins Dentistry & Aesthetics today.
-To schedule an appointment, click here or call 509-532-1111 to reach a team member at our office.
-We are proud to help patients achieve optimal oral health in Spokane, WA.
+If you think you need a root canal and live in the Spokane Valley area, contact Collins Dentistry & Aesthetics today.
+To schedule an appointment, click here.
+You can also call 509-532-1111 to reach our South Hill office or 509-927-2273 for our Spokane Valley office.